• July 11, 2018

 Step One: Acceptance

-• Betrayed by a spouse or significant other?
+• Have you been betrayed by a spouse or significant other?

-• Misunderstood for something you did or said?
+• Are you misunderstood for something you did or said?

-• Lost someone close to you that you loved?
+• Have you lost someone close to you that you loved?

-• Been unfairly terminated or fired from a job?
+• Were you ever unfairly terminated or fired from a job?

-• Gone through a bitter break-up or divorce?
+• Have you gone through a bitter break-up or divorce?

-• Been falsely accused of something you didn’t do?
+• Have you been falsely accused of something you didn’t do?

-I will leave you with the Acceptance Prayer from the Big Book of Alcoholics Anonymous (p.
-417) that has always returned my focus to the truth.
+As a poignant reminder, here is the Acceptance Prayer from the Big Book of Alcoholics Anonymous (p.
+417):

 Acceptance